-Enter your postcode below and click on the Search button.
-Select your address from the options presented and then click on the "Find The Nearest" tab at the top of the page to view the nearest gritting bin to your postcode.
+Enter your postcode in our Localview system and click the Search button.
+Select your address from the options and click 'Find The Nearest' tab at the top of the page.

 Request a grit bin

-For more information on how we decide priority routes please read our Winter Information Leaflet (PDF, 183kb).
+For information on how we decide priority routes please read our Winter Information leaflet (PDF, 183kb).

 Clearing snow and ice from public footways - guidance

-Residents wishing to clear snow and ice from public footways outside their homes are advised to exercise reasonable care to avoid making conditions worse.
+Residents clearing snow and ice from public footways outside their homes are advised to exercise reasonable care to avoid making conditions worse.
 It is an urban myth that you'll be sued or held legally responsible for any injuries which occur on a footpath you have cleared.
 You can only be successfully sued if you were negligent.
-Remember, people walking on snow and ice have a responsibility to be careful themselves.
+People walking on snow and ice have a responsibility to be careful themselves.
 Please follow our guidance:

-work during daylight hours and only work in the dark if it is absolutely essential for you to do so
+- work during daylight hours (only work in the dark if it is absolutely essential)

-- watch out for traffic and exercise care next to road
+- watch out for traffic and exercise care next to roads

-spread salt on surface after you have cleared the snow, a little salt goes a long way, use sparingly
+- spread salt on surfaces after you have cleared the snow, use sparingly

-don't use hot water – this will melt the snow, but may replace it with black ice, increasing the risk of injury
+- don't use hot water, this melt's the snow but may replace it with black ice

-be a good neighbour – some people may be unable to clear snow and ice on paths from their property
+- be a good neighbour, some people may be unable to clear the paths from their property